 The plus point of Barcelona over a more traditional beach place in Spain such as the Costa del Sol or one of the islands is the fact it’s Barcelona!
 So you have lovely beaches but in the evening you have all the delights of a big cosmopolitan city and if you’re bored of the beach you can look around the sights of the city.

-Having been to Barcelona a few times before I’d been around the city to the usual tourist places like Las Ramblas, the Gothic Quarter and the Park Guell – Gaudi’s fantastical Park but even though I’d seen the Basilica de la Sagrada Família from the outside I’d never been in as the queues were always hours long.
+Having been to Barcelona a few times before I’d been around the city to the usual tourist places like Las Ramblas, the Gothic Quarter and the Park Guell – Gaudi’s fantastical Park.
+Even though I’d seen the Basilica de la Sagrada Família from the outside I’d never been in.
+The queues were always hours long.
 The beauty of visiting in December is there were no queues for any of the big tourist attractions- brilliant!

 After visiting this extremely famous Goudi place of worship we then went and visited another more ancient place.
-The original Barcelona Cathedral, or Cathedral of the Holy Cross and Saint Eulalia, to give it its official name, in the Gothic quarter, again a place I hadn’t visited before because the queues were far too long.
+The original Barcelona Cathedral, or Cathedral of the Holy Cross and Saint Eulalia, to give it its official name.
+Located in the Gothic quarter it was again a place I hadn’t visited before because the queues were far too long.
 This one was built in the 13thand 14thcenturies.
 We lit 10 candles here to remember Violet, Arthur, my Nan, friend Alethea and other friends who are going through a bad time.
-Amazing architecture and a huge achievement when you think when it was built without modern day technology; the Basilica de la Sagrada Familia will probably take as long to be built (currently scheduled for completion in 2026) and the builders now have every bit of technology.
+Amazing architecture and a huge achievement when you think it was built without modern day technology.
+The Basilica de la Sagrada Familia will probably take as long to be built (currently scheduled for completion in 2026) and the builders now have every bit of technology.

 Aurora loved both buildings and gazed amazed at the beautiful ceilings and windows.
 It was so peaceful and although I’m not religious I love the calming atmosphere in these buildings as though they have absorbed the love they have witnessed over the years.